Leipzig-Plagwitz station

 Leipzig-Plagwitz (Bahnhof Leipzig-Plagwitz) is a railway station located in Leipzig, Germany.
 The station opened on 20 October 1873.
 The station is located on the Leipzig–Probstzella railway, Leipzig-Plagwitz–Markkleeberg-Gaschwitz railway and Leipzig-Plagwitz–Leipzig Miltitzer Allee railway.
 The train services are operated by Deutsche Bahn and Erfurter Bahn.
 Since December 2013 the station is served by the S-Bahn Mitteldeutschland.
+As part of this, the platforms in Leipzig-Plagwitz had been moved directly north to Karl-Heine-Straße and received new entrances.